There’s nothing quite like the realisation that you’re essentially talking to a brick wall that occasionally nods.

 12. They have a sense of entitlement and expect special treatment.

 They believe they deserve the best of everything and often expect special treatment.
 They demand the best table at a restaurant, cut in line, or expect other people to cater to their every whim.
-This sense of entitlement can be frustrating and alienating for those around them, who might feel like their needs and desires are constantly being overlooked.
+That sense of entitlement can be frustrating and alienating for those around them, who might feel like their needs and desires are constantly being overlooked.

 13. They’re obsessed with their appearance and want other people to admire it too.